mwydmuch/ZoomVideoComposer/README.md

                                   [default: 0.05]
   --keep-frames                   Keep frames in the temporary directory.
-                                  Otherwise, it will be deleted after the video is generated.
-  --skip-video-generation         Skip video generation.
-Useful if you only
-                                  want to generate the frames.
-This option will keep the temporary directory similar to --keep-frames flag.
-  --reverse-images                Reverse the order of the images.
+                                  Otherwise, it will be deleted after the video is generated.  [default: False] --skip-video-generation         Skip video generation.
+Useful if you only want to generate the frames.
+This option will keep the temporary directory similar to --keep-frames flag.  [default: False] --reverse-images                Reverse the order of the images.  [default:
+                                  False]
   --help                          Show this message and exit.
 ```